Microquasar jet-cocoon systems as PeVatrons: Cosmic rays accelerated in microquasars

 where $t_{\rm ad} \approx r_{\rm coc} / v_{\rm exp}$ is the adiabatic cooling time, $v_{\rm exp}$ is the expansion velocity and $n_{\rm cr} \sim 2.2 \times 10^{-14}\rm~cm^{-3}$ is the observed number density of CRs at rigidity 0.32~TV.
 Assuming that CRs are accelerated to PeV energies, the total luminosity of CRs accelerated by a microquasar is roughly estimated to be

-We perform Monte Carlo simulations with the code used in KMZ18~\cite{Kimura:2017ubz} with parameters given in Table~\ref{tab:parameters-default}, and the resulting energy spectra for escaping CR protons are shown in Fig.~\ref{fig:spectrum-inj}.
-As seen in the figure, our shear acceleration scenario can achieve spectral peak around PeV energies with reasonable parameters (see Section~\ref{sec:sum} for discussion of parameter choices).
-The escaping CR proton spectrum show a hard spectrum below the peak and a steep power-law decay beyond the peak.
+We perform Monte Carlo simulations with the code used by KMZ18~\cite{Kimura:2017ubz} with parameters given in Table~\ref{tab:parameters-default}, and the resulting energy spectra {and luminosity of the} escaping CR protons are shown in Fig.~\ref{fig:spectrum-inj}.
+As seen in the figure, our shear acceleration scenario can achieve spectral peak around PeV energies with reasonable parameters (see Sec.~\ref{sec:sum} for a discussion about parameter choices).
+The escaping CR proton spectrum shows a hard component (spectral index $\sim$ 0.8) below the peak energy and a gradual cutoff above it.